hoiekim/deploy/README.md

 It's a tiniest Node.js server that listens to a request to trigger an arbitrary command.
 It uses built in packages only and requires not even a single package to download!

-This script is written with porpose to be useful to put up a server that listens to webhook call and trigger deployment (for example, `docker pull && docker up`) but you can use it for any kind of purpose. :)
+This script is written for the purpose to be useful to put up a server that listens to webhook call and trigger the deployment (for example, `docker pull && docker up`) but you can use it for any kind of purpose. :)

 # How to use?